shashwatah/jot/CONTRIBUTING.md

 If you have an idea for a new feature, please [open a new issue](https://github.com/araekiel/jot/issues/new/choose) on GitHub.
 Please include a clear and detailed description of the feature, how it would benefit the project, and any other relevant details.

 ## Contributing Code

+#### *Before you begin:*

+- Please ensure that you have been assigned to an issue or have discussed your planned work with me to avoid potential loss of work.

 #### *Set up your fork:*